Will there be a cost for my student to participate in mLISD?

 Students will not be able to install their own software.
 Most applications will require elevated privileges or will be made available via the Software Center for distribution.

-What happens if someone can’t afford to pay the fee or buy their own?
+What happens if someone can’t afford to pay the non-refundable security deposit or buy their own?

 What if my parents don’t want me to have a laptop?